Congestion Charge

 Are there new proposed changes to congestion charging?

-Is there new envionmental charges due?
+Is there new environmental charges due?

 How does it work?